Fixed Asset Management best practices

 • Accounting treatments

-• Approval process of acquisitions
+• Approval process for acquisitions

 • Transfers and disposals